mahdaneh/COVID_transformer/README.md

 # COVID_transformer

 ## Overview
+**Purpose**: personal study project to play with Vision Transformer (ViT) architecture on medical imaging data.
+Due to GPU limitations, the model is kept tiny (i.e. few layers, small embedding dimension, few heads, etc.) to allow training from scratch on a single GPU.

-This project implements a Vision Transformer (ViT) for COVID-19 detection from chest X-rays, and benchmarks performance against:
+This project implements a tiny Vision Transformer (ViT) for COVID-19 detection from chest X-rays, and benchmarks performance against:

 - **ResNet-18** (standard CNN)